ego-alt/library/README.md

 ## Usage

 - **Access the application**: Open your web browser and go to `http://127.0.0.1:8002`.
-- **User Registration**: Create a new user account to start managing your books.
+- **Upload Books**:
-- **Upload Books**: Click the upload icon to add an EPUB file to the library.
+  - Use the upload button in the top navigation bar.
+  - Batch upload: Drag and drop multiple files in the upload area.
+- **Manage Your Collection**:
+  - Download or view book details via the overlay buttons on each book cover.
+  - Organize books with custom tags.
+  - Edit metadata including title, author, and cover image.
+- **Filtering**:
-- **Filtering**: Use the sidebar filters to narrow down your book collection by title, author, genre, or tags.
+  - Use the sidebar to search by title, author, or genre.
+  - Filter by reading status (Unread, In Progress, Finished) or custom tags.
+  - Combine multiple filters for precise results.
+- **Read Books**:
-- **Read Books**: Click on a book to read it in the built-in reader.
+  - Click any book cover to read it directly within the browser -- no downloads necessary.
+  - Use arrow keys to navigate between chapters.
+  - Access the table of contents through the sidebar menu.
-- **Bookmarking**: Save your reading position for easy access later.
+- **Bookmarking**:
+  - Reading position saves automatically while logged in and syncs across devices.

 ## Commands